Alcas1/TrueResolution/README.md

 # TrueResolution

+**NOTE: This repository has mainly been replaced by another which holds the rest of the server-side code for this project.
+See Alcas1/true-resolution-server on Github.**

 A tool to determine the resolution of your screen through your browser that is cross-platform and isn't affected by browser zooming.

 Tested on the following platforms: